-Information on the Toyota Technical Review (TTR) Vol.67, a publication showcasing the latest Toyota technologies.
+Information on the publication of TOYOTA Technical Review (TTR) Vol.68, which lists the latest Toyota technologies.

 Date of Issue

 - Toyota's Full Lineup Strategy for Carbon Neutrality

 According to the agreement of the electric version sales site

 Special Feature: Toyota's Full Lineup Strategy for Carbon Neutrality